IT’S A BEST BUY BECAUSE:

 The Highlander sees minor cosmetic changes for 2019.
 Limited and Platinum models get chrome LED fog lamps, and SE models get black-finish headlights and taillights, black wheels, and black chrome LED fog lamps.

 EPA-estimated fuel economy is 20 mpg city/24 mpg highway with the 4-cylinder (which comes only with front-wheel drive).
 The ratings for V6-powered Highlanders vary slightly by model; representative numbers are 21/27 with front-wheel drive and 20/26 with all-wheel drive.
 The Highlander Hybrid (which comes standard with all-wheel drive) is rated at 30 mpg city/28 mpg highway in LE trim and 29/27 otherwise.
 In Consumer Guide® testing, an all-wheel-drive Limited averaged 22.8 mpg in 65-percent highway driving, and a Hybrid Limited Platinum averaged 28.1 mpg in 80-percent highway driving.

 VALUE IN CLASS

-Toyota’s midsize SUV was already a solid Best Buy pick, but the raft of enhancements and updates it receives for 2017 make it an even better choice.
-The Highlander excels at delivering the traits that SUV-buying families want most.
-It offers excellent passenger/cargo room and versatility, and the cargo space behind the 3rd-row seat is among the best in the class.
+The Toyota Highlander excels at delivering the traits that SUV-buying families want most.
+It offers excellent passenger/cargo room and versatility, and the cargo space behind the third-row seat is among the best in the class.
 Add in Highlander’s decent maneuverability for the size, comfortable ride, and nicely finished interior, and you have a standout midsize SUV.

 |BODY STYLES||4-Door Wagon|